Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 <br />

 ### Data Cleaning, Transformation and Loading using the MS Sql Server:
-1. Added a new column __"AgeBand"__ which extracts its information from the __"Age"__ column and groups them into: Twenties, Thirties, Forties, Fifties, Sixties, and Seventies+ using the 'If function'.
+1. Added a new column __"AgeBand"__ which extracts its information from the __"Age"__ column and groups them into Twenties, Thirties, Forties, Fifties, Sixties, and Seventies+ using the 'If function'.
-2. Added a new column __"Graduate_Status"__ which picks its information from the __"Graduate"__ column and transforms them by grouping them into __'Graduate'__ and __'Non-Graduate'__. using the 'If fdunction'.
+2. Added a new column __"Graduate_Status"__ which picks its information from the __"Graduate"__ column and transforms them by grouping them into __'Graduate'__ and __'Non-Graduate'__. using the 'If function'.
 3. Added a new column __"Marital_Status"__ from the __"Married"__ column groups the data in the __"Married"__ column into __'Married'__ and __'Single'__ using the 'If function'.
 4. Changed all the columns to the right column types.
 5. Re-ordered all columns accordingly (Power Query).
 <br />

 **Raw Data**
-- Below is a screenshot of a part of the raw data in .csv file format which cannot be viewed fully here because of the enormous number of its columns (27 column).
+- Below is a screenshot of a part of the raw data in .csv file format with 27 columns.

 Raw Data Screenshot                                                               |
 :---------------------------------------------------------------------------------:|